-Broken Bones and Compression Fractures
+Broken Bones And Compression Fractures

 Human bones are very resilient.
-Many bone fractures heal well, allowing the patient go on and resume normal activities and way of life.
+Many bone fractures heal well, allowing the patient to go on and resume normal activities and way of life.

 However, some fractures are more serious and never fully heal.
-When bones shatter or are broken all the way through, the patient may experience chronic pain, decreased joint motion, muscle weakness, and reduced flexibility.
+When bones shatter or are broken all the way through, the patient may experience chronic pain, decreased joint motion, muscle weakness and reduced flexibility.

 At Nicolet Law Office, S.C., we understand the complex nature of bone fractures.
 We evaluate the extent of these fractures and seek compensation to cover the current and long-term expenses associated with the injury.